Quick & Dirty Summary

 Types of mainline pipe:

 PVC Plastic.
 PVC pipe is the default pipe used for irrigation systems throughout the western and southern areas of the USA and is also used in most other temperate climates.
-PVC pipe comes in different types, the common ones are “schedule 80″, “schedule 40″, “class 315″, “class 200″, and for really low-quality cheap systems, sometimes “class 125″ is used.
-(There are other classes of PVC available that are not commonly used in irrigation.)
+PVC pipe comes in different types.
+The common ones are “schedule 80”, “schedule 40”, “class 315”, “class 200”, and for really low-quality cheap systems, sometimes “class 125” is used.
+(There are other classes of PVC available that are not commonly used in irrigation or are not used in the USA.)
 Schedule is often abbreviated “SCH” and class is abbreviated “Cl”.
 For mainlines the normal recommended type of PVC is Schedule 40 PVC (SCH 40) with the letters UPC and NSHF stamped on the pipe.
 Often the local authorities will require that 2″ size and larger mainline be class 315 PVC stamped UPC & NSHF, check with local building officials.
 For pipe sizes larger than 2 inch, Cl 315 PVC pipe is stronger than SCH 40 PVC and is a better choice.

 Polyethylene (poly) Tube.
-In areas where the soil freezes heavy wall (rated 125 PSI) polyethylene tube has been used for many years.
+In areas where the soil freezes, heavy wall (rated 125 PSI) polyethylene tube has been used for many years.
+Poly tubing rated at 160 PSI is now commonly available and is the most common poly tube to use for mainlines.
+200 PSI poly tube is also available at some stores and is even better.
 “Poly tube”, as it is often called, is a flexible black plastic tubing which bends easily and has a slightly oily feel to it.
 You can easily scratch the soft surface with your fingernail.
 Polyethylene holds up better to freezing than PVC does.
 However, polyethylene as a general rule has a low pressure rating, and thus is subject to bursting and splitting open.
-Using polyethylene for mainlines is somewhat outdated now.
-New, tougher materials such as PEX tube (see next paragraph) are replacing it.
-I do not recommend that you use poly pipe for mainlines.
 The tubing sold as “Irrigation poly tube” is a lower quality, low pressure rated tube made for low pressure irrigation laterals.
 Do not use it for mainlines.

 PEX tubing.
-PEX tube is now used in place of polyethylene mainlines in most places.
-PEX is the mainline material of choice in the mid-western and eastern USA.
+PEX tube is now used in place of polyethylene mainlines in most places and is now used extensively for plumbing inside buildings.
 PEX is a form of polyethylene which is reinforced to make it stronger while maintaining good flexibility and freeze resistance.
 This does not mean you should allow the water in PEX to freeze, it is just less likely to be damaged by a light frost!
 Be aware that PEX tube has less carrying capacity than polyethylene (as well as most other tubes and pipes), so you will need to use a larger size of PEX tube than you would have used for polyethylene.

 Galvanized steel is not such a great choice for irrigation systems, it corrodes on the inside and will slowly choke off the water flow over time.
 Galvanized steel also flakes off bits of rust and corrosion inside the pipe which can cause massive, expensive problems with irrigation systems.
 Early irrigation systems used galvanized steel pipe, but the use was mostly stopped in the 1960’s.